Ol Pejeta Bush Camp: Information from the owner

 Room types at Ol Pejeta Bush Camp

 The family tent at Ol Pejeta features central shared lounge which joins the king room and the twin room.
-Both rooms come complete with en-suite bathrooms with hot-water safari bucket showers and flushing toilets.
+Both rooms come complete with en-suite bathrooms with plumbed showers and flushing toilets.
 Individual verandas provide the perfect spot to while away an afternoon in privacy, watching the animals come and go along the river bank.

 Guest tent - 2 pax